Top 10 Dinner Tables Capri

 Our lemon-infused seafood dishes are delicious to the very last bite - which I regret when it’s time to visit the dessert and fruit buffet.
 It’s not a table.
 It’s a room!
 The extensive wine list is heavy with local offerings and happily features plenty of bubbles and rosés.
 Our last night on Capri is incredible, mostly due to our new friends Lino and Arianna who sit down to chat at various times throughout our meal – despite a heaving restaurant.
 I can’t quite believe I’m here sharing a limoncello (theirs of course) with third and fourth generation Da Paolino family members.
 Then the icing on the cake – Arianna insists on giving me her cell number so I can book directly with her from now on.
 This is the Italy I fell in love with.

 For a special occasion experience that can’t be beaten and some guaranteed star-spotting, treat yourself to a night at Aurora, AFTER 9:00 PM.
 Book weeks in advance or go in person (looking chic).
 This quintessential Capri restaurant is run by the third generation of the D’Alessio family, Mia.
 It’s famous for its pizza all’acqua (try this 100-year-old pizza recipe - with truffles!), and for attracting the rich and famous.
-In the last fortnight alone, Mia has welcomed Michael Jordan, Giorgio Armani, Hugh Jackman (damn!)
+In an average fortnight last summer, Mia welcomed Michael Jordan, Giorgio Armani, Hugh Jackman (damn!)
 Will Smith, Bono, Lebron James, Beyonce and Jay Z. I was there for my birthday last summer and they really make you feel like a princess when they turn down the lights, pump up the music and bring a cake with sparklers, all while the owners and staff sing happy birthday to you.
 What’s not to love!

 For Neapolitan-style pizza, I love Buca di Bacco, a cozy, affordable pizzeria frequented by locals and visitors alike.
 To enjoy a panoramic view over Marina Grande, reserve the table at the only window in the cave-like restaurant.
 If you’re craving a classic margherita pizza and haven’t made a booking, find this hidden gem and you won’t wait too long for a table.
 Be adventurous and try the pizza with mussels which is almost a rich tomato and mussel soup atop the traditional wood-fired pizza!